UnlyEd/next-right-now/docs/index.md

 - _<sup>2</sup>: It's possible **not to use** TypeScript.
 TS support is provided by the [Next.js framework](https://nextjs.org/learn/excel/typescript) and is actually opt-in, but we consider it a better practice than plain JS and it's used extensively in this boilerplate._
 </div>

-### Boilerplate variants and opt-in features and 3rd party vendors
+### Boilerplate presets and opt-in features and 3rd party vendors

-This boilerplate provides multiple variants, which provide different features and rely on different vendors.
+This boilerplate provides multiple presets, which provide different features and rely on different vendors.

 > If you wish to learn more about this design, see the [RFC specifications](https://github.com/UnlyEd/next-right-now/issues/18).

-Simply put, each variant provides a different "built-in" features and tools.
+Simply put, each preset provides a different "built-in" features and tools.
-Therefore, you probably want to get an overview of all the [available variants](https://unlyed.github.io/next-right-now/getting-started/pick-variant) to decide which one best fit your needs.
+Therefore, you probably want to get an overview of all the [available presets](./getting-started/select-preset) to decide which one best fit your needs.
-Make sure to understand [what's a variant](./concepts/variants) first! :wink:
+Make sure to understand [what's a preset](./concepts/presets) first! :wink:

 ---

 ## Benefits

 Here is an overview of all the features covered by this boilerplate:

-### Built-in features (available in all variants):
+### Built-in features (available in all presets):
 - **Stages** (development, staging, production) workflow
 - **TypeScript** advanced support
 - Various **rendering**<sup>1</sup> capabilities, which allow for **hybrid** configuration (you can use SSR + SSG, it's a **per-page configuration**)